-JoJo is a wild Atlantic Bottlenose Dolphin (Tursiops Truncatus) which freely interacts with humans.
+JoJo the Dolphin is a wild Atlantic Bottlenose Dolphin (Tursiops Truncatus) which freely interacts with humans.
 In 1989 this dolphin was declared a National Treasure by the Turks and Caicos Islands Government.
-JoJo is a male dolphin weighing about 880 pounds and approximately 10 feet in length, and is different from other dolphins in that he voluntarily interacts with humans.
+JoJo is a male dolphin weighing about 880 pounds (400 kg) and approximately 10 feet (3 m) in length, and is different from other dolphins in that he voluntarily interacts with humans.

 As JoJo is a wild animal, there isn't any guaranteed location or time to see him.
 He's frequently seen swimming in the waters off Grace Bay Beach, and in the cays off the eastern end of Providenciales.

-JoJo has become a symbol of marine conservation in the Turks and Caicos, especially with regards to the proposed captive dolphin facilities in Grand Turk and Providenciales.
+JoJo has become a symbol of marine conservation in the Turks and Caicos, especially in regard to the proposed captive dolphin facilities in Grand Turk and Providenciales.
 Bumper stickers with 'JoJo says NO to captive dolphins' were widely circulated in opposition to the proposed dolphinariums, and can still be seen on vehicles today.